-Stanford offers two types of research funding for undergraduates:
+Stanford offers independent research funding and assistantships for undergraduates

-Chappell-Lougee Scholarships: For sophomores who propose in-depth research in the humanities, arts, or social sciences.
-Grants can be up to $6400.
+For sophomores who propose in-depth research in the humanities, arts, or social sciences.
+Grants can be up to $5000.
 Applications are usually due in early December.
-More about chappell-lougee scholarships

-Small Grants: Support smaller independent projects, including preliminary research or follow-up work on a larger project.
+Support smaller independent projects, including preliminary research or follow-up work on a larger project.
 Grants can be up to $1500.
-Applications due at the start of every month from October through May.
-More about small grants
+Applications are due quarterly.

 Many faculty members have funding available to hire undergraduates as assistants on their research projects.
 For information on Urban Studies faculty who may have research assistantships available for undergraduates, consult the program director or speak directly to a faculty member you wish to work for.